tomazvila/VibirBlogInfrastructure/README.md

 # TODO

+- [x] figure out how to separate production-manjaroo and development-ubuntu
+- [ ] create playbook to install QEMU
 - [ ] figure out how to spinup vm to test ansible (QEMU)
 - [ ] create playbook to install docker
   - [ ] set up playbook so that prod and dev docker installation differs